netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

 ```

 Uncomment these lines and edit the `url` value(s) according to your setup.
 Now's the time to add any other configuration
 details, which you can find inside of the `hdfs.conf` file itself.
-Most production implementations will require TLS
+Most production implementations require Transport Layer Security (TLS)
 certificates.

 The result for a simple HDFS setup, running entirely on `localhost` and without certificate authentication, might look